 Apart from helping the poor, the benefits of zakat, are to:

-- Obey God.
+- Obey God

-- Behave honestly.
+- Behave honestly

-- Acknowledge that everything comes from God on loan and that people do not really own anything themselves.
+- Acknowledge that everything comes from God on loan and that people do not really own anything themselves

-- Not cling to anything because when a person dies, they cannot take anything with them.
+- Not cling to anything because when a person dies, they cannot take anything with them

-- Acknowledge that whether a person is rich or poor is God’s choice so people should help those God has chosen to make poor.
+- Acknowledge that whether a person is rich or poor is God’s choice so people should help those God has chosen to make poor

-- Learn self-discipline.
+- Learn self-discipline

 - Free oneself from the love of possessions, greed and money.
-In addition, to free oneself from being arrogrant or egocentric.
+In addition, to free oneself from being arrogrant or egocentric

 The 2.5% paid only applies to cash, gold and silver, and commercial items.
 There are other percentages payable for farm and mining produce, and for animals.
 It is paid on the balance of wealth after a Muslim has paid for basic necessities, family expenses, outstanding debts or loans, donations and taxes.
 If the amount of money one possesses is greater than the value of 592.9 grams of silver, and one owns this money for more than a lunar year, then it is obligatory for one to pay Zakat Al Mal.
 Islam has set certain conditions for the payment of zakat:

 • It should be paid on properties that are liable to grow.
 You do not have to count the value of your home or land as part of your assets.
-Also, you don’t have to include personal items such as a car, clothing or home appliances as part of your assets.
+In addition, you don’t have to include personal items such as a car, clothing or home appliances as part of your assets.
 There is no zakat on public property, endowments and bad debts.

 • The property should reach nisab.
 This is the amount one’s net worth must exceed for the Muslim owner to be obligated to give zakat.
 Gold and silver are the two values used to calculate the nisab threshold.
 The nisab is the value of 87.48 grams of gold or 612.36 grams of silver.
 You can find the current values at jewellery stores.
 No zakat is due on wealth until one year passes.
 Zakat is then determined based on the amount of wealth acquired; the greater the assets, the greater the tax.